Oil, safe havens surge after U.S. strikes kill Iran commander

 “What is critical is how it pans out in the next few days,” Ahmed said.
 “Whether it turns into a theme depends on Iran’s reaction and then the U.S. response.”

 Iran promised harsh revenge.
-Soleimani’s Quds Force and its paramilitary proxies have ample means to mount a response.
+The Quds Force and its paramilitary proxies have ample means to mount a response.

 In September, U.S. officials blamed Iran for attacking the oil installations of Saudi Aramco, the state energy giant and the world’s largest oil exporter.
-Iran has denied responsibility for the strikes and accused Washington of war-mongering.
+Iran has denied responsibility for the strikes and accused Washington of warmongering.

-The Trump administration then did not respond, beyond heated rhetoric and threats, and markets settled down within a week after Brent surged 14.6%, its biggest one-day percentage gain since at least 1988.
+The Trump administration then did not respond, beyond heated rhetoric and threats, and markets settled down within a week after Brent surged 14.6%, its biggest one-day percentage gain since at least 1988, on Sept.
+16.

 The U.S. government and others on Friday urged their citizens in the region either to return home or to stay away from potential targets and public gatherings.